 - Allow the roof to dry completely.

-Once you’ve completed the preparation steps, you’re ready to seal your flat roof and prevent water from entering your facility.
+Once you’ve completed the preparation steps, you’re ready to apply the waterproofing layer and seal your flat roof to add an effective layer of rain, snow, and ice protection.

 - Start by mixing the waterproof roof coating according to the manufacturer’s instructions.

 - Use a paintbrush to apply the waterproofing material in areas that a roller or push brush won’t reach.

 - Next, pour the watertight roofing sealant directly on the roof and spread it evenly, paying close attention to the manufacturer’s suggestions.

 - Repeat the previous step until the roof is entirely covered and let the sealant dry before allowing anyone on the roof.

 As you can see, applying a flat roof waterproofing system to a commercial roof is no simple task.
 That’s why many building owners choose to work with a professional roofing company that knows how to seal a flat roof.
 In many instances, roofing companies apply watertight roofing cheaper and more effectively than a DIY project.

 Flat roof waterproofing systems are designed to be highly durable and add significant protection and longevity, but they’re not indestructible.
 Severe weather, downed limbs, or abnormal usage can cause damage that requires repair.

 Depending on the severity of the damage, roof waterproofing repairs range from basic patches to complete replacements.
 A thorough inspection performed by a roofing expert is sure to give you the insights necessary to decide the best course of action for a damaged flat roof waterproofing system.